DaymondLing/DSUtils.jl/docs/src/index.md

 ## Project Status

-This is work in progress, development is against the more recent versions of Julia, e.g., 1.4 and up.
+This is work in progress, development is done on Julia 1.5 although there's nothing special about the code that would prevent it from working on older versions of Julia.